-The new programme will look at funding Lake District projects under one or more of these four headings:
+The programme can fund projects under one or more of these four national themes:

 Includes projects that help address climate change like re-wiggling a straightened watercourse, for the biodiversity and natural flood management benefits this can bring, or assisting a farm to take actions to reduce carbon emissions.